 Sure enough, Peach has a leaky mitral valve.
 The resulting heart enlargement puts pressure on her trachea, causing her to cough.
 We managed her condition with fish oil supplements and regular exams for a year or so, but now her heart has enlarged to the point that she needs medication to help control her condition.
 Her cardiologist even gave us a special emergency dose of a drug to give Peach if she goes into heart failure.

-Allison Heaney, DVM, MS, DACVIM (cardiology), veterinary cardiologist, and co-owner of Petcardia Veterinary Cardiology, which has four locations in Colorado including Fear Free certified Wheat Ridge Animal Hospital (where Peach is a patient), says many people don’t realize their dog or cat suffers from heart disease until their pet experiences congestive heart failure.
+Allison Heaney, DVM, MS, DACVIM (cardiology), veterinary cardiologist, and co-owner of Petcardia Veterinary Cardiology, says many people don’t realize their dog or cat suffers from heart disease until their pet experiences congestive heart failure.

 So what do we need to watch for?